Tithe map: Tithes

-The payment of one tenth of local produce to the church had been established in Anglo-Saxon England before the Norman Conquest.
-This was originally in kind: every tenth stook of corn, etc. It originally supported the local priest, but in some cases the right to receive the tithe was acquired by an organisation such as a monastery or college, who paid a curate.
+The payment in kind of one tenth of local produce to the church had been established in Anglo-Saxon England before the Norman Conquest.
+It originally supported the local priest, but in some cases the right to receive the tithe was acquired by an organisation such as a monastery or college, who paid a curate.
 With the dissolution of the monasteries, the right to receive tithes was acquired by a number of private landlords.
 In some instances, a tithe barn was built to hold the tithes.
 Tithes themselves were controversial, particularly among nonconformists who resented supporting the established church; and payment in kind was sometimes not convenient for either the farmer or the tithe owner.

 Conversion to cash payments

 Over time, in some parishes, the tithe owner came to an agreement with the tithe payers to receive cash instead of farm produce.
 This could be for a fixed period of time or indefinitely.
-During the period of parliamentary enclosure, the various Inclosure Acts abolished tithes in many places in return for an allocation of land to the tithe owner.
+During the period of parliamentary enclosure, the various inclosure acts abolished tithes in many places in return for an allocation of land to the tithe owner.
 However, in many parishes, tithes continued to be paid in kind.